brianbancroft/connect-one-more-than-three/README.md

 Connect 4
 ---

 Vite-generated React SPA.
-Uses tailwind, and some React hooks.
+Uses Tailwind, and some React hooks.